thaihiendo190699/thaihiendo190699.github.io/television_page.md

 This dataset is in log.
 I have used Python to parse them into pandas data frame by the following code script:

-#Folder path to log files
+"#Folder path to log files

 folder_path = r'C:\Users\ASUS\Desktop\FPT test\DataSampleTest'

-"# Find all file txt in the folder file_pattern = folder_path + '/log*.txt'
+"# Find all file txt in the folder

+file_pattern = folder_path + '/log*.txt'
 file_list = glob.glob(file_pattern)

-"# List to store DataFrame from each file data_frames = []
+"# List to store DataFrame from each file

+data_frames = []

-"# Read each file and convert to DataFrame for file_name in file_list:
+"# Read each file and convert to DataFrame

+for file_name in file_list:
     data_dicts = []
     with open(file_name, 'r') as file: